 Baking soda: It can be used to absorb sweat, lower pH levels, and block odors.
-Mix it equally with cornstarch and apply to clean dry underarms several times a day for best results.
+Mix it equally with cornstarch and apply to clean dry underarms several times a day for the best results.

 Witch hazel: This natural astringent also shrinks pores.
 It works well to control sweaty faces.
 Simply apply with a cotton pad and remove after 30 minutes.

 To keep your feet from sweating, wear shoes made from a natural material, such as leather, or a breathable fabric.
 Avoid shoes made with synthetic materials.
 Pair with EJIS antimicrobial dress socks to keep feet dry and odor-free.